-1. The Schleitheim Confession (1527):
+The Confessions 1.
+The Schleitheim Confession (1527):

+1632: The Dordrecht Confession of Faith,

+1660: The Martyrs' Mirror, detailing An-

-As one of the earliest Radical Reformation Anabaptist confessions, this document was adopted by Swiss Anabaptists in a meeting led by Michael Sattler in Schleitheim.
-It addressed seven points: baptism, the ban, the Lord's Supper, separation from the world, pastors, the sword (non-violence), and oaths.
-The confession aimed to solidify the emerging Anabaptist identity, especially in contrast to other Protestant groups and the Roman Catholic Church.
+As one of the earliest Radical Reformation Anabaptist confessions, this document was adopted by Swiss Anabaptists in

+a meeting led by Michael Sattler in Schleitheim.
+It addressed seven points: baptism,

+the ban, the Lord's Supper, separation from

+the world, pastors, the sword (non-violence),

+and oaths.
+The confession aimed to solidify

+the emerging Anabaptist identity, especially

+in contrast to other Protestant groups and

+well-known as

+theim Confession, this disciplinary document came from the Strasbourg Anabaptists

-2. The Strasbourg Discipline (circa 1568):
+The Strasbourg Discipline (circa

+the Schleithe Roman Catholic Church.

+as

+The Thirty Years' War

-Not as well-known as the Schleitheim Confession, this disciplinary document came from the Strasbourg Anabaptists and emphasized community discipline, nonviolence, and practical matters related to living out the faith.
+Its religious underpinand emphasized community discipline, nonviolence, and practical matters related to living out the faith.

 3. The Concept of Cologne (1591):

-Written in Cologne by high German Mennonites, this confession was an attempt to articulate their beliefs in the face of persecution.
-It touches on essential Anabaptist beliefs, like non-violence, non-swearing of oaths, and adult baptism.
+secution.
+It touches on essential Anabaptist beliefs, like non-violence, non-swearing This confession originated from South German/Austrian Anabaptists and was authored by Peter Riedemann, a Hutterite Written in Cologne by high German Mennonites, this confession was an attempt to articulate their beliefs in the face of perof oaths, and adult baptism.